Tertullian: Moral principles

 On the principle that we should not look at or listen to what we have no right to practise, and that polluted things, seen and touched, pollute (De spectaculis, viii, xvii), he declared a Christian should abstain from the theatre and the amphitheatre.
-There pagan religious rites were applied and the names of pagan divinities invoked; there the precepts of modesty, purity, and humanity were ignored or set aside, and there no place was offered to the onlookers for the cultivation of the Christian graces.
-Women should put aside their gold and precious stones as ornaments, and virgins should conform to the law of St. Paul for women and keep themselves strictly veiled (De virginibus velandis).
+He felt that there, pagan religious rites were applied and the names of pagan divinities invoked; there the precepts of modesty, purity, and humanity were ignored or set aside, and there no place was offered to the onlookers for the cultivation of the Christian graces.

+Tertullian also taught that women should put aside their gold and precious stones as ornaments, and virgins should conform to the law of St. Paul for women and keep themselves strictly veiled (De virginibus velandis).
 He praised the unmarried state as the highest (De monogamia, xvii; Ad uxorem, i.3) and called upon Christians not to allow themselves to be excelled in the virtue of celibacy by Vestal Virgins and Egyptian priests.

-He even labeled second marriage a species of adultery (De exhortatione castitatis, ix), but this directly contradicted the Epistles of the Apostle Paul.
-Tertullian's resolve to never marry again and that no one else should remarry eventually led to his break with Rome because the orthodox church refused to follow him in this resolve.
-He, instead, favored the Montanist sect where they also condemned second marriage.
-One reason for Tertullian's disdain for marriage was his belief about the transformation that awaited a married couple.
-He believed that marital relations coarsened the body and spirit and would dull their spiritual senses and avert the Holy Spirit since husband and wife became one flesh once married.
+Tertullian labeled second marriage a species of adultery (De exhortatione castitatis, ix).
+He favored the Montanist sect where they also condemned second marriage.
+He also believed that marital relations coarsened the body and spirit and would dull their spiritual senses and avert the Holy Spirit, since a husband and wife became one flesh once married.

 Tertullian has been criticised as misogynistic, on the basis of the contents of his De Cultu Feminarum, section I.I, part 2 (trans.
 C.W.
-Marx): "Do you not know that you are Eve?
-The judgment of God upon this sex lives on in this age; therefore, necessarily the guilt should live on also.
-You are the gateway of the devil; you are the one who unseals the curse of that tree, and you are the first one to turn your back on the divine law; you are the one who persuaded him whom the devil was not capable of corrupting; you easily destroyed the image of God, Adam.
-Because of what you deserve, that is, death, even the Son of God had to die."

-The critic Amy Place notes, however, that "Revisionist studies later rehabilitated" Tertullian.
+Marx): The critic Amy Place claims, however, that "revisionist studies later rehabilitated" Tertullian, though many do not agree with the conclusions of those studies.
 This is discussed by other theorists such as Benjamin H. Dunning.

 Tertullian had a radical view on the cosmos.
 He believed that heaven and earth intersected at many points and that it was possible that sexual relations with supernatural beings can occur.